johnkerl/miller/docs/src/reference-dsl-builtin-functions.md

 <a id=absent-empty-coalesce />
 ### ???
 <pre class="pre-non-highlight-non-pair">
-???  (class=boolean #args=2) Absent-coalesce operator. $a ??
+???  (class=boolean #args=2) Absent/empty-coalesce operator. $a ???
 1 evaluates to 1 if $a isn't defined in the current record, or has empty value.
 </pre>